Corbett's Dam fish ladder in Port Hope

 The Fish Ladder at Corbett's Dam

-The Ganaraska Fishway has the best vantage point for seeing these fish in action.
+The Ganaraska Fishway has the best vantage point for seeing these fish in action. *No fishing allowed in this area

 Watching the fish jump in downtown Port Hope